Loading

 Melody Phillips

-Title: Principal and Founder of Peste Strategic Solutions Group
+Title: Principal and Founder of Peste Strategic Solutions Group, Director of the City of Wilmington Parks and Recreation Department

-Session: From Tokenism to True Power: Shifting Volunteerism Through Youth-Adult Partnership
+Session: From Tokenism to True Power: Shifting Volunteerism Through Youth-Adult Partnerships

 This session explores how to move beyond performative youth involvement and toward authentic shared power through intentional youth-adult partnership.
 Learn how to shift from tokenism to transformation by reimagining volunteerism as a space where youth lead, contribute meaningfully, and drive impact alongside adults.